sindridan/clean_up_your_mess/README.md

 A python script to clean up a directory containing downloaded tv-series and movies.
 End goal is for us to sort based on the Series name and what season the episode is in.

+## Required libraries:
+* [Parse-Torrent-Name](https://github.com/divijbindlish/parse-torrent-name#parse-torrent-name-) - Used to parse the filenames

 ## Developers
 * Arnar Pálmi Elvarsson - *arnare15* - [github](https://github.com/arnarish)